Husband of SNP MSP mounts bid to unseat Alyn Smith as party's candidate in Stirling

 One of the SNP’s most senior MPs faces a battle to be the party’s candidate at the next general election after a prominent activist mounted a bid to unseat him.

-Alyn Smith has been challenged for the Stirling nomination by Ashan Khan, the husband of Stirling’s MSP Evelyn Tweed.
+Alyn Smith has been challenged for the Stirling nomination by Ahsan Khan, the husband of Stirling’s MSP Evelyn Tweed.

 With a general election widely expected next year, the SNP is currently going through the process of selecting candidates for Scotland’s 57 constituencies.